Regulation

 3. Definitions

-For the purposes of this Regulation, the following definitions apply:
+For the purposes of this regulation, the following terms shall be understood as:

 4. Student Eligibility

-a) 3rd year of Bachelor’s Degree;
+a) 3rd year of a Bachelor’s degree;

 b) 1st year of Master’s Degree;